- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 This new approach to data protection is the EU’s way of keeping companies big and small more accountable for their actions.
 EU regulators believe that companies have been exploiting personal data for their own gain and aren’t being transparent about how they were using it.
 GDPR has been designed to end all that and put the power back in the hands of the consumer.

-The main reason for introducing this now is because the current EU data privacy regulations are still based on a document that was first adopted in 1980 (later updated in 1995).
+The main reason for introducing this now is because the previous EU data privacy regulations were still based on a document that was first adopted in 1980 (later updated in 1995).

-This means that the data privacy principles that the EU works are outdated on don’t include considerations for social media, smartphones, or even advanced web technology (i.e Artificial Intelligence, Virtual Reality, etc).
+This means that the data privacy principles that the EU worked on were outdated on don’t include considerations for social media, smartphones, or even advanced web technology (i.e Artificial Intelligence, Virtual Reality, etc).

-Plus, the current regulation is only a directive, so companies (and countries) could easily opt-out.
+Plus, the previous regulation was only a directive, so companies (and countries) could easily opt-out.

-While consistency in data privacy regulations across Europe should be good news for all marketers, GDPR also comes with quite a few challenges that impact marketing teams – especially marketing teams that communicate to customers based in the EU.
+While consistency in data privacy regulations across Europe is good news for all marketers, GDPR also comes with quite a few challenges that impact marketing teams – especially marketing teams that communicate to customers based in the EU.

 How does GDPR impact marketing?